-Releases from Oroville Reservoir are made into the Diversion Pool below Oroville Dam, where water can be released through the Thermalito Diversion Dam Power Plant to the low- flow channel (LFC) of the Feather River, or diverted through the Thermalito Power Canal Forebay and into Thermalito Afterbay.
-Flows can be diverted from Thermalito Afterbay into agricultural canals to meet local Feather River Service Area requirements (including WCWD and RID) or released through the Thermalito Afterbay outlet back into the Feather River, where they combine with flows passing through the LFC to produce the high-flow channel.
-Flows in the LFC are currently required to be at least 800 cfs from September 9 to March 31 of each water year, to accommodate spawning by anadromous salmonids, and at least 700 cfs the remainder of the year.
+Releases from Lake Oroville are made into the Diversion Pool below Oroville Dam, where water can be released through the Thermalito Diversion Dam Power Plant to the low- flow channel (LFC) of the Feather River, or diverted through the Thermalito Power Canal Forebay and into Thermalito Afterbay.
+Flows can be diverted from Thermalito Afterbay into agricultural canals to meet local Feather River Service Area requirements (including Western Canal and Water District and Richvale Irrigation District) or released through the Thermalito Afterbay outlet back into the Feather River, where they combine with flows passing through the LFC to produce the high-flow channel.
+Pursuant to a 1982 agreement with CDFW, DWR provides 600 cfs to the LFC to accommodate spawning by anadromous salmonids, and at least 700 cfs the remainder of the year.
 Water temperatures in the LFC are required to meet stringent standards for protection of all life stages of the anadromous salmonids.
+In addition, cold water is supplied to the Feather River Fish Hatchery and the return flow from the hatchery helps moderate temperatures in the low-flow channel.

+The Project has operated under an annual license, which extends the terms of the original license.
+In anticipation of the license expiration, DWR filed a timely application for renewal with Federal Energy Regulatory Commission (FERC) in 2005.
+In 2006 DWR entered into a settlement agreement regarding operation of Oroville Dam with several water agency, State and Federal regulatory agencies, Tribes, local government agencies and non-governmental organization.
+The agreement includes a comprehensive Lower Feather River Habitat Improvement Plan which includes flow and temperature standards for the low-flow and high flow channels, and a number of programs to restore and improve habitat for spawning and rearing of anadromous fish.
+This agreement will be implemented upon DWR’s acceptance of a renewed license from FERC.
+While issuance of a new license in pending, NMFS has concluded formal consultation with FERC on the proposed new license and accepted the proposed flow and temperature standards as sufficient to avoid jeopardy to list fish under its jurisdiction and the Central Valley Regional Water Quality Control Board has completed its CWA 401 determination and likewise has acknowledged the suitability of the proposed flow and temperature measures in its determination.

-Oroville Reservoir
+Lake Oroville

-Oroville Reservoir typically thermally stratifies beginning in the spring, begins to de-stratify in the fall, and remains relatively uniform throughout the winter.
-Because of this stratification regime, Oroville Reservoir supports both coldwater and warmwater fisheries that are thermally segregated for much of the year.
-The coldwater fish use the deeper, cooler, well-oxygenated hypolimnion and thermocline, whereas the warmwater fish are found in the warmer, shallower, epilimnetic and littoral zones (California Department of Water Resources 2007).
+Lake Oroville typically thermally stratifies beginning in the spring, begins to de-stratify in the fall, and remains relatively uniform throughout the winter.
+Because of this stratification regime, Lake Oroville supports both cold-water and warm-water fisheries that are thermally segregated for much of the year.
+The cold-water fish use the deeper, cooler, well-oxygenated hypolimnion and thermocline, whereas the warm-water fish are found in the warmer, shallower, epilimnetic and littoral zones (California Department of Water Resources 2007).

-Oroville Reservoir’s coldwater fishery is primarily composed of coho salmon, although rainbow trout, brown trout, and lake trout (Salvelinus namaycush) are periodically caught.
-The coldwater fishery for coho salmon is sustained by hatchery stocking.
-The Oroville Reservoir warmwater fishery is a self-sustaining fishery.
-Spotted bass are the most abundant bass species in Oroville Reservoir, followed by largemouth, redeye (Micropterus coosae), and smallmouth bass.
-Catfish species and, white crappie (Pomoxis annularis), and black crappie are also present.
+Lake Oroville’s cold-water fishery is primarily composed of coho salmon, although rainbow trout, brown trout, and lake trout (Salvelinus namaycush) are periodically caught.
+The cold-water fishery for coho salmon is sustained by hatchery stocking.
+The Lake Oroville warm-water fishery is a self-sustaining fishery.
+Spotted bass are the most abundant bass species in Lake Oroville, followed by largemouth, redeye (Micropterus coosae), and smallmouth bass.
+Catfish species, white crappie (Pomoxis annularis), and black crappie are also present.
 Resident native species include white sturgeon, Sacramento sucker, Sacramento pikeminnow, and hardhead (California Department of Water Resources 2007).